Most of the Central Bank Digital Currency implementations are based on central bank accounts for the

 The system Specifications are identified based on this analysis.

-A TDN is a unique, large, and impossible-to-guess string of numbers associated
+A TDN is a unique and impossible-to-guess string of characters associated

-with a cash value.
-The long string of numbers is called the
+with a value denominated in the country's legal tender.
+The long string of characters is called the

 Here are the main features of TDNSYS and Transferable Digital Notes (TDNs):

-- Contrary to Bitcoin mining the cost of creating and managing TDNs is covered by the government and there is no fee for using TDNs
+- The cost of creating and managing TDNs is covered by the government and there is no fee for

 - The system is implemented using proven technologies used in the

 Existing infrastructures may be repurposed to support this system.

 - There are only a few database operations and minimum processor time for processing one